 - Miking too far away – Obviously, it goes without saying that you can end up going too far in the other direction, and your mic will end up picking other sounds.
 Since the optimal distance is different for every room and every mic, you need to play around a bit to figure it out.

 - Not fastening the mike – Nothing is more frustrating than an unfastened mike that keeps sliding down through the course of the broadcast.
 It will make it really difficult for your audience to understand what is being said and that is all it takes to make the morning announcement production take a nosedive.
 So, make sure that the mic is tightly fastened to the stand or the coat.
-If you want to play it safe, using a desk mike can avoid complications like this, though the overall effect on camera won’t be as elegant.
+If you want to play it safe, using a desk mike can avoid complications like this, though the overall effect on the camera won’t be as elegant.

 Green screen mistakes